cyclus/cyclus.github.com/source/user/analysis_usecases.rst

 above will be of interest including:

 * time domain resolution and representation
-* filtering across different dimensions (although not across an isotope dimension)
+* filtering across different dimensions (although not across a nuclide dimension)
 * applying transformations
 * comparative visualization